colinking/CommunicationMod/README.md

 - Can I get some example code to help get started with the Communication Mod protocol?

 Try looking at [spirecomm](https://github.com/ForgottenArbiter/spirecomm), the Python package I wrote to interface with Communication Mod.

+- How do I run CommunicationMod from source?

+Run `mvn package` to build `target/CommunicationMod.jar`.
+This will automatically get copied into your Steam mods folder.
+Launch Slay the Spire with BaseMod and Communication Mod enabled.